Pay with Bitcoin for another 10% OFF! 👏

 Improved Wound Healing

-In terms of tissue repair, TB 500 relies on its ability to stimulate angiogenesis – new blood vessel formation from pre-existing ones.
+In terms of tissue repair, TB-500 relies on its ability to stimulate angiogenesis – the formation of new blood vessels from pre-existing ones.
 This is achieved by enhancing endothelial cell migration, which plays an essential role in initiating vascularization during wound healing processes.

-Beyond fostering new vessels’ development, TB-500 acts effectively in promoting keratinocyte migration.
-Such activity aids skin regeneration following injury or surgical procedures, thereby shortening recuperation periods after such incidents significantly.
+Beyond fostering new vessels’ development, TB-500 promotes keratinocyte migration.
+Such activity aids skin regeneration following injury or surgical procedures, thereby significantly shortening recuperation periods after such incidents.

 Muscle Growth Enhancement